BadgerOps/salt-workspace/README.md

 ### Linux

-The Linux test hosts default to RHEL 7.x.
-If you want to test RHEL 6.x, set your environment variable LINUX_VERSION to 6: ```export LINUX_VERSION=6```
+The Linux test hosts default to AlmaLinux 8.x.
+If you want to test AlmaLinux 7.x, set your environment variable LINUX_VERSION to 7: ```export LINUX_VERSION=7```

 1. Launch the saltmaster and linux hosts ```vagrant up```.
 This may take a while when running for the very first time because the VM needs to be downloaded.
 Ensure that you're on a fast internet connection.
 2. Log into the test Linux host ```vagrant ssh linux-1```.
 Here you can run ```sudo su -``` to become root.
 No password is required. (if prompted, it will be the vagrant default 'vagrant')